Last updated on May 20th, 2022 at 06:22 pm

 - other party living abroad

-Payments would accompany your divorce petition.
+Payments would accompany your divorce application.

-Can I get help with divorce costs?
+Can I get help with divorce/dissolution costs?

 If you earn less than a specified amount or claim certain benefits, you may not be required to pay the full cost of your court fees.